Programme overview

 Watch the full webinar here

-The Urban Environment, Sustainability and Climate Change: Integrated Management of Land, Water and Air programme is a master track within the MSc in Urban Management and Development.
-This master's track will examine different conceptual, theoretical, and practical approaches to leading sustainable urban transformation and managing climate-neutral and resilient cities worldwide.
-It equips students with the knowledge and skills to critically evaluate and pursue urban resilience in relation to the universal challenge of sustainable development and the reality of climate change.
+The Urban Environment, Sustainability and Climate Change: Integrated Management of Land, Water and Atmosphere programme is a master track within the MSc in Urban Management and Development.
+This master's track will examine different conceptual, theoretical, and practical approaches to sustainable urban transformation and climate-neutral and resilient cities worldwide.
+It equips students with the knowledge and skills to critically evaluate and pursue urban transformation in relation to the universal challenge of sustainable development and the reality of climate change.
 Next to environmental resilience and climate mitigation, which is the programme's primary focus, the track will examine critical social, economic and governance dimensions of climate-neutral and resilient cities.

 How is your year organized?